-The recommendations contained in the Technical Memorandum may be satisfied in one of three general ways:
+The consultants have advised that these recommendations may be satisfied in one of three general ways:

-- 1. amending the proposed development plans and specifications to satisfactorily incorporate all of the stated mitigation measures; - amending the proposed development plans and specifications to satisfactorily incorporate some of the stated mitigation measures and providing rationale as to why the other measures were not incorporated; or - 3. providing sufficient rationale as to why none of the stated mitigation measures were incorporated.
+- 1. amending the proposed development plans and specifications to satisfactorily incorporate all of the stated mitigation measures; - 2. amending the proposed development plans and specifications to satisfactorily incorporate some of the stated mitigation measures and strengthening (or providing) the rationale as to why the other measures cannot be incorporated; or - 3. providing sufficient rationale as to why none of the stated mitigation measures can be incorporated.